 Choosing your words carefully, you ask your partner who he or she is texting.
 If you already know who it is, you might tell your partner that you are concerned or feeling second-place.
-Or perhaps you wait until your partner is in the shower and give in to the urge to scroll through his or her phone.
+Or perhaps you wait until your partner is in the shower and give in to the urge to scroll through their phone.
 Either way, you hear or see something that makes your stomach sink.

 Of course there are spouses who are unreasonably jealous and suspicious, and who behave in controlling ways.
 Of course there is a reasonable expectation of privacy in marriage.
 Of course some co-workers and friends need to communicate after-hours.
-Of course there are unhappy marriages that have deep problems.
+Of course there are unhappy marriages that have deeper problems.

 A spouse’s explanations may be just excuses.

 And all too often, a texting affair steals so much time, energy and emotion from a marriage that a rift forms — or widens — between spouses that otherwise would have worked through their marriage troubles.

 Unfortunately, there is no formula to determine when texting crosses the line into betrayal.
 In fact, those who are behaving in inappropriate ways quickly learn how to blur this line so that they can deflect and continue to do what they’re doing.

 In the end, you must learn to trust your gut.

 After all, no one knows your marriage or your spouse better than you do.
 Texting affairs are the gateway to emotional and physical affairs.
 Of the infidelity cases I’ve dealt with in the past several years, the vast majority started out as “innocent” texting between opposite-sex friends or acquaintances.

 You are not over-reacting by insisting that a spouse end a texting relationship that you feel in your heart is undermining your marriage, and you are not over-reacting by treating it as a form of infidelity.